 Before signing a software development agreement, a client can ask a representative of the company about the contingency plans for staff changes during the project.
-A big software development company with a sizable development team will be able to absorb the change pretty quickly.
+A big software development company such as XB Software with a sizable development team will be able to absorb the change pretty quickly.
 Small companies may have partners or contractors who can take part of the work if necessary.

 Web development is a rapidly growing industry.
 Dozens of new libraries appear in the market every year.
 Surprisingly, such state of affairs is not always a good thing.
 When you apply for custom web application development services you may face some unexpected difficulties.

 It may happen that used technologies do not work according to the plan.
 There may be different reasons for such behavior.
 For example, described occasions are pretty common for those software vendors that use brand new or very old third-party development tools.
 Sometimes, trying to follow the cutting-edge trends, a software company decides to use the most hyped tool in a way that it wasn’t originally designed.
 When a software vendor implements a new software development technology, there’s always the possibility that it will be sensitive to the used hardware or operating system.